Saltoblattella montistabularis

-Saltoblattella montistabularis is a species of jumping cockroach known only from Table Mountain near Cape Town, South Africa.
+Saltoblattella montistabularis is a species of jumping cockroach, in the tribe Baltini known only from Table Mountain near Cape Town, South Africa.
 Both the species and genus were newly described in 2009.
 Researchers nicknamed the species leaproach.
 Its jumping mechanism is similar in anatomical features and in performance to grasshoppers with which it shares its habitat.
 Like grasshoppers, it is able to jump between grass and sedge stems.
 Its ability to jump is unique among the approximately 4,000 known species of cockroaches.
-Since the discovery and description of S. montistabularis in 2009 at least 2 more species have been discovered - one from the Cape Cederberg, one from Bredasdorp and a third with black and white stripes from Mossel Bay and Nature's Valley.
+Since the discovery and description of S. montistabularis in 2009 at least two more species have been discovered—one from the Cape Cederberg, one from Bredasdorp and a third with black and white stripes from Mossel Bay and Nature's Valley.
 All these are in the fynbos belt along the southern Cape coast.

 Etymology

 The generic name, Saltoblattella is a compound Latin word that translates as "jumping small cockroach."

 Morphology

 The new species is characterized by a series of features unique among extant cockroaches.
 Many of the specializations are apparently jumping adaptations, reflected in unusual morphology of eyes, antennae, legs and tergite glands.
 Its hind legs are significantly enlarged, unlike typical cockroaches which have legs of similar size and structure.

 The male body length is 8–10 mm, the male pronotum (head shield) is 1.4–1.6 mm, the female body length is 6.3–7.7 mm, and the female pronotum is 1.5–1.7 mm.